mvadari/specs/Permissioned DEX XLS.md

 #### 5.1.1. `DomainID`

 The `DomainID` can only be included if the payment is a cross-currency payment (i.e. if the payment is going to interact with the DEX).
 It should only be included if the payment is permissioned.

+#### 5.1.2. `Flags`

+This spec proposes an additional flag, to indicate whether the offer should consider only the `DomainID`'s Permissioned DEX or also include the open DEX.

 ### 5.2.
 Failure Conditions